 Idaho’s citizens and businesses benefit from stable and secure access to affordable, clean forms of energy while the state continues to lead the nation in nuclear research.

-Home to the Idaho National Lab, designated by the Department of Energy as the nation’s lead nuclear research facility, Idaho researchers are developing, testing and demonstrating new fuels and materials, reactor systems, plant monitoring and safety systems, and waste management options.
+Home to the Idaho National Laboratory, designated by the Department of Energy as the nation’s lead nuclear research facility, Idaho researchers develop, test and demonstrate new fuels and materials, reactor systems, plant monitoring and safety systems, and waste management options.

-Idaho National Laboratory’s science-based approach to nuclear energy research yields technically achievable, economically competitive and environmentally sustainable options for the entire nuclear energy enterprise in areas like…
+INL’s science-based approach to nuclear energy research yields technically achievable, economically competitive and environmentally sustainable options for the entire nuclear energy enterprise in areas including:

 - Advanced Nuclear Fuels